crytic/medusa/README.md

   - `workerDatabaseEntryLimit` defines how many keys a worker's memory database can contain before the worker is reset
     - **Note**: this is a temporary logic for memory throttling
   - `timeout` refers to the number of seconds before the fuzzing campaign should be terminated.
 If a zero value is provided, the timeout will not be enforced.
 The timeout begins counting after compilation succeeds and the fuzzing campaign is starting.
-  - `testLimit` refers to a threshold of the number of transactions to run before the fuzzing campaign should be terminated.
+  - `testLimit` refers to a threshold of the number of function calls to make before the fuzzing campaign should be terminated.
 Must be a non-negative number.
-If a zero value is provided, no transaction limit will be enforced.
+If a zero value is provided, no call limit will be enforced.
-  - `maxTxSequenceLength` defines the maximum number of transactions to generate in a single sequence that tries to violate property tests.
-For property tests which require many transactions to violate, this number should be set sufficiently high.
+  - `maxTxSequenceLength` defines the maximum number of function calls to generate in a single sequence that tries to violate property tests.
+For property tests which require many calls to violate, this number should be set sufficiently high.
   - `deployerAddress` defines the account address used to deploy contracts on startup, represented as a hex string.
-  - `senderAddresses` defines the account addresses used to send transactions to deployed contracts in the fuzzing campaign.
+  - `senderAddresses` defines the account addresses used to send function calls to deployed contracts in the fuzzing campaign.
   - `testing` defines the configuration for built-in test case providers which can be leveraged for fuzzing campaign.
     - `stopOnFailedTest` defines whether the fuzzer should exit after detecting the first failed test, or continue fuzzing to find other results.
     - `assertionTesting` describes configuration for assertion-based testing.